maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 As many branches are really testing only one outcome, FOCAL allows the list to be shortened by leaving off options that are not used.
 This can be accomplished by ending the statement with a semicolon, the statement separator, or using a <cr>, the end-of-line.
 In these cases, execution continues normally if that option is not included.

-This style of *conditional branching* originates with FORTRAN, and may seem confusing to users more familiar with other languages like BASIC.
-It can also lead to confusing code as the only thing the `IF` statement can perform is a branch, you cannot use it to perform optional statements as you can in most languages.
+This peculiar style of *conditional branching* originates with FORTRAN, and may seem confusing to users more familiar with other languages like BASIC.
+It can also lead to confusing code as the only thing the `IF` statement can perform is a branch, you cannot use it to perform other statements as you can in most languages.

 #### Examples: